 - To operate security (including CCTV), governance, disciplinary (including plagiarism and academic misconduct), complaint, audit and quality assurance processes and arrangements;

-- To support your training, medical, safety, wellbeing, welfare and religious requirements;
+- To support students’ training, medical, safety, wellbeing, welfare and religious requirements;

-- To track your engagement in the teaching and learning offered on campus and online (for example through library services, Moodle, Mahara, Panopto, Turnitin and SEAtS).
+- To track and respond to your engagement in the teaching and learning offered on campus and online (for example through library services, Moodle, Mahara, Panopto, Turnitin and SEAtS).
 More information about this is in the Student Data Engagement Policy.

 - To compile statistics and conduct research statutory reporting purposes;